wmayner/pyphi/docs/conventions.rst

 index to binary, and each bit gives the state of a node.
 The question is, which node?

-**Throughout PyPhi, we always choose the first convention—the state of the first node (the one with the lowest index) varies the fastest.** So, the least-signficant bit---the one's place---gives the state of the lowest-index node.
+**Throughout PyPhi, we always choose the first convention---the state of the first node (the one with the lowest index) varies the fastest.** So, the least-signficant bit---the one's place---gives the state of the lowest-index node.